-The ab-Initio scheme runs for a full 12 months and is open to aspiring individuals who may not want to, or be able to attend a 5 – day course.
+The military Service ab-Initio scheme runs for a full 12 months and is open to aspiring individuals who may not want to, or be able to attend a 5 – day course.
 The scheme includes 12 months Full membership and all gliding fees until first solo or 6 months (whichever comes first).
-Please email the Courses Secretary for further information.

-Basic Gliding Courses at Army Gliding Club (Wyvern) 2017
+Service Basic Gliding Courses at Army Gliding Club (Wyvern) 2023

 The aim of the course is to teach the basic principles of flight and how to fly a glider.
 Following the course, the opportunity then exists for further training, ultimately up to solo, competition and Instructor standards.
 Regular Continuation and Adventure training courses are also run throughout the year on behalf of the AGA.

-The course schedule for 2017 is as follows:
+The course schedule for 2023 has been re-scheduled as follows:

-The course fee (for servicemen/women) includes all gliding and motor gliding during the course and twelve months membership of the Wyvern Gliding Club.
+The course fee (for servicemen/women) includes all gliding and motor gliding during the course and twelve months membership of the Army Gliding Club (Wyvern).
 In addition, any further gliding and instruction within the first six-month period is free or until solo standard is achieved, (with the exception of any additional motor gliding where a nominal charge will be made).
-Normal Club rates for flying will apply for all, including servicemen, once solo standard is achieved, or for non-military after the end of the course.
+Normal Club rates for flying will apply for all, including servicemen, once solo standard is achieved.
 More information is available at our fees page.